MeerAbdullah/Kali-Vs-WordPress/README.md

       - https://core.trac.wordpress.org/browser/trunk/src/wp-includes/theme.php
    - A screen cap
    - Steps to recreate:
-      - Enter given command in post
+      - Enter given command on a newly created page, and hover over and you will see an assert.
+Follow gif if needed.

 ![ScreenCap1](https://user-images.githubusercontent.com/96878742/198816347-a3e6bf7f-f7bc-42c9-a4bf-eaab469bb6ca.gif)